Arctic Monkeys cancel Dublin show days before Glastonbury due to illness

 @TheGlastoThingy wrote: “How long do you need to recover from laryngitis?
 Asking for a headliner.”

+The band’s Irish fans lamented the decision to cancel a sold-out show, but wished the singer a speedy recovery.

-It seems likely that Turner is hoping to rest his vocals in order to ensure the performance goes ahead.
+It seems likely that Turner is hoping to rest his vocals in order to ensure the Glastonbury performance goes ahead.
 The band’s set is due to take place on the Pyramid Stage from 10.15pm to 11.45pm, with the performance scheduled to be broadcast live on the BBC.

 It will be Arctic Monkeys’ third Glastonbury headline slot having performed their first in 2007, and their second a decade ago in 2013.